Port de Plaisance, a luxury campsite in Bénodet

 Opposite Bénodet, around 10 nautical miles from the mainland, the Île des Glénan (Glénan Islands archipelago) is one of Brittany’s loveliest natural beauty spots.
 Within its string of islets, are concentrated a variety of heavenly landscapes, leaving no visitor unmoved.
 The main archipelago islands hem in a turquoise lagoon with waters of a surprising transparency, around which superb white sandy beaches nestle, having an exoticism unparalleled in the Grand Ouest (north-west France).

-We also highlight the small village of Pont Aven, around 30 km from Bénodet.
+We also point out the small village of Pont Aven, about 30 km from Bénodet.
 Its legendary charm and very particular character has seen so many painters pass through, that it has given its name to a school: the Pont Aven School, with Paul Gauguin as its leader.

 Further West, the Côte Sauvage (Wild Coast), shaped by crashing waves during storms on the Iroise Sea, is a must-see tourist site, as is the famous Monts d’Arrée mountain range, in the centre of the department.